 Affiliate is defined as an individual who has a bona fide relationship with the University for which approval has been gained to offer access to various ICT resources.
 This may include adjunct or visiting appointees, volunteers, contractors and consultants.

-ICT Resources includes a range of information and communication technology hardware, software and services that may be owned, contracted, licensed, managed or otherwise facilitated by USC for use by the University and its authorised clients.
+ICT Resources includes a range of information and communication technology hardware, software and services that may be owned, contracted, licensed, managed or otherwise facilitated by the University for use by the University and its authorised clients.

 3.1 Information management